GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 All REST API requests will be validated against the IP Addresses registered within the system account profile.
 All requests that are not from registered IP address(es) in the system account profile will be rejected with an error.

 #### User Account Authorization
-To be able to perform the various operations provided under the Subaward API, a user will require a SAM.gov non-federal user account with either 'Admin' or 'Data Entry' role and 'Create/Edit/Delete Subaward Report' permission.
+To be able to perform the various operations provided under the Subaward API, a user will require a SAM.gov non-federal user account with either 'Admin' or 'Data Entry' role and 'Create/Edit/Delete Subaward report' permission.

 <p><small><a href="#">Back to top</a></small></p>